-When the investigation is initiated, the head of school or line manager needs to contact the person experiencing the discrimination or victimisation and ask for information about what has happened.
+When the investigation is initiated the head of school or line manager needs to contact the person experiencing the discrimination or victimisation and ask for information about what has happened.
 It there are witnesses or documentation in the form of communication or pictures, it is important to also include these in the investigation.

 The head of school or the line manager can after that receive support in making an initial assessment of the complaint.
-Legal officers and the equal right and equality advisor can support on matters concerning students and legal officers and HR strategists on matters concerning members of staff.
+Legal officers and the equal opportunities and gender equality advisor at the Office for Academic Policy can support on matters concerning students and legal officers and HR strategists on matters concerning members of staff.
 The initial assessment is done to figure out whether or not discrimination or victimisation has occurred.